LODSContent/All-MOC/MOC/GTL/LabEnvironmentBreakdown-GTL.md

 The +++TypeText+++ tool is provided in your labs to make the input of long text easier.
 Ensure your cursor is in the correct area in the portal/browser window and then Click the T tool.
 Otherwise, you can always copy and paste it.

+**Check Boxes**

+The **Instructions** contain check boxes, that should be checked after successfully completing a step.
+The check boxes track your progress throughout the module, and they update the activity status to **Complete**, only if all check boxes have been checked.

+>[!knowledge] If you should forget to check a box and you have completed several or even all of the steps, the current check box can be checked, which will display a prompt stating *You have skipped ahead!...*.
+Click **OK** to populate all prior check boxes to the current selected.

 We hope you enjoy the lab experience!